Summary

 “The Father and the Son … cannot have co-existed eternally, but rather the Father precedes the Son in eternal existence.
 If this were not so, then the Father would not be Father nor the Son Son, and both would be either unoriginated or originated.
 But in fact, ‘one is regarded as prior to and greater than the second in rank and honours, so that he is the cause of the existence [of the other] and of the kind of existence which he has’.
 The Son himself knows that he is different from the Father and less and subordinate.”
 (RH, 57)

-The quotes above show how Alexander and Athanasius, by adding the word “time,” implied that Arius taught that the Son did not always exist in the literal time of our universe.
-(RW, 189) But Arius refused to admit that.
-Arius said that the gap between Father and Son “may be temporal or logical,” and if it is temporal (time), then it may be “an instant of time or an infinitesimal reality” (RW, 189).
+Alexander and Athanasius, by adding the word “time,” implied that Arius taught that the Son did not always exist in the literal time of our universe.
+(RW, 189) But Arius said that the gap between Father and Son “may be temporal or logical,” and if it is temporal (time), then it may be “an instant of time or an infinitesimal reality” (RW, 189).

-In other words, Arius said that, if there was a gap of literal time between the Father and Son, then it would only be an instant.
-But it may also be that there is no gap of literal time between the Father and Son.
-In that case, the gap would be “logical,” meaning a gap in the timeless reality beyond our universe.
+In other words, if there was a gap of literal time between the Father and Son, then it would only be an instant.
+But it may also be that there is no literal time gap between the Father and Son and that the gap is only “logical,” meaning a gap in the timeless reality beyond our universe.

 Williams interprets Eusebius of Caesarea as presenting the same concepts: